scipy/scipy/doc/source/tutorial/linalg.rst

 Batch Support
 ^^^^^^^^^^^^^
-Some of SciPy's linear algebra functions can process batches of lower-dimensional arrays given N-d array input.
+Some of SciPy's linear algebra functions can process batches of scalars, 1D-, or 2D-arrays given N-d array input.
 For more information, see :doc:`linalg_batch`.